ThunderbirdMB/thunderbirdmb.github.io/pages/about.md

 </div>

 ## Join Us
 Want to join the band?
 All UBC students, alumni, and community members are welcome!
-Fill out our [interest form](/join/) and we will get back to you soon.
-Retreat takes place from September 1-4, 2015, and we hope to see you there!
+Fill out our [interest form](/join/) or message our [Facebook Page] (https://www.facebook.com/ThunderbirdMB/) and we will get back to you soon.